 After four years behind the stove of the Venezuelan food truck Que Chevere, Orvid Cutler and Maria Fernanda expanded to a brick-and-mortar restaurant in downtown Mesa (a Main Street that has become something of a dining destination).
-The food is classically Venezuelan, with areaps, griddled corn flatbreads, leading the way.
-Pale, tall, and fragrant, these come as sides with plate-style dishes of shredded beef, rice, and beans.
-Loaded with fillings like shredded chicken and black beans, they come as main dishes.
+The food is classically Venezuelan, with arepas leading the way.
+The thick griddled corn flatbreads come as sides with plate-style dishes of shredded beef, rice and beans.
+Loaded with fillings such as shredded chicken and black beans, they come as main dishes.
 Plenty of sleeper hits fill out the menu.
 These include the Patacon, a sandwich "bunned" on fried plantains, and the Cachapa, a corn pancake packing hauntingly nuanced sweetness.
 A bar mixes tropical drinks.
-The kitchen rolls out hot stretchy tequenos, Venezuelan cheese sticks, every morning.
-New Normal: Curbside pickup is available.
+The kitchen rolls out hot, stretchy tequenos, Venezuelan cheese sticks, every morning.
+Curbside pickup is available.
 Call for takeout orders.
 And yes, there is still a Que Chevere at various outdoor events.